StefanoIncardone/kaylang/IDEAS.md

 let y: i64 | bool = true; # type unions can also be implicit
 ```

-type unions can be used with if-case expressions:
+type unions can be used with if-let expressions:

 ```kay
 let s0 = "franco";